TonyCYTW/TonyCYTW.github.io/_pages/about.md

 ### Ligand affinity prediction using Neural Networks

-Nevertheless, in a previous life I was an aspring biochemist working with Salmonella
+In addition to my current computational interest, in a previous life I was an aspring biochemist working with Salmonella

-#### Tuning the Catalytic Activity of Bacterial Microcompartments
+### Tuning the Catalytic Activity of Bacterial Microcompartments

 ## Miscellaneous